DRovara/Qhoir/doc/getting-started/README.md

 The state returns back to its default!
 This is because the Hadamard operator is actually its own inverse!
 You can try and play around with it some more.

 There is one final thing worth checking out before we move on: As mentioned above, measurements fundamentally interfere with the quantum system, and therefore, measurements can affect and irreversably change the state of a qubit - on a physical quantum computer.
-Qwire is built on a Statevector simulator, however.
+Qhoir is built on a Statevector simulator, however.
 This means, that it actually has the ability to do measurements without affecting the quantum state as well.
 But in some cases, the effect of measurements might be beneficial for our algorithm.
 This is where measurement groups come into play.

 Open the details view of a measurement component to select its group by clicking the group name you want.
-In qwire, measurements only "see" other measurements that belong to the same group.
+In Qhoir, measurements only "see" other measurements that belong to the same group.
 If your quantum circuit has two measurements, one of which is in group BLUE and one in group RED, then both measurements will produce results as if they were the only measurements in the circuit.
 If both are in the same group, however, then the result of one of the two will affect the other one.
 Furthermore, the bar chart in the measurement will contain probabilities of any possible combination of $0$ and $1$ states of all measurements in the same group.

 A simple way to demonstrate this is by adding a second measurement after the first one, connecting its input with the previous component's output (preferably going back to the previous circuit where we only had ONE H gate, and not two).
 Then, add both components to the BLUE measurement group.
 From the circuit view, both will have a 50/50 rate of $|0\rangle$ and $|1\rangle$ in their results.
 However, if you open them up, you will notice that the results are not a perfectly equal distribution.